-Curriculum for Excellence - Scotland's curriculum is defined as the totality of all that is planned for children and young people, across contexts and settings.
-That totality can be planned for and experienced by learners across four contexts:
+Curriculum for Excellence - Scotland's curriculum is defined as thetotality of all that is planned for children and young people, across contexts and settings1.
+That totality can be planned for and experienced by learners acrossfour contexts.

 Curriculum experiences and outcomes - Experiences and outcomes (often called Es+Os) are a set of clear and concise statements about children's learning and progression in each curriculum area.
-They are used to help plan learning and to assess progress.
+They are used to help plan learning and to assess progress2 Benchmarks3 have been developed to provide clarity on the national standards expected within each curriculum area at each level.
+They set out clear lines of progression.
+Their purpose is to make clear what learners need to know and be able to do to progress through the levels (BGE) and to support consistency in teachers' and other practitioners' professional judgements in assessing progress and achievement of a level.